IHE/ITI.BasicAudit/input/pagecontent/background.md

 Basic Auditing where there is a known subject of the data involved.
 This profile is a formal specification of the guidance given in the FHIR Core AuditEvent under [Common Scenarios](http://build.fhir.org/auditevent.html#6.4.4.4)

+This guide does not cover all AuditEvents.
+It does not cover
+* how accesses to data where their is no subject, such as a Provider Directory.
+Although this is likely similar, just without the mandated Patient entity.
+* how failures are recorded.
+Failures are recorded with the .outcome that is not success, and is thus a very large body of possibilities.
+Failures are logged with best-effort and with verbose content.
+This makes the AuditEvent of a failure very hard to characterize, vary hard to automatically process, and possibly exposing of privacy or business secrets.
+These might be access control denials, which the patient would be interested in but for which it is not clear they would be due these kinds of notices.
+These might be infrastructural failures, which are too hard to characterize.

 ### Actors